acceleratedlife/backendx/README.md

                 [account-id]  (ubuck/teacher-id)
                     -MMA: decimal // valid  MMAs
                     "value"  // history of value.
-Value is how mucj uBuck you can buy for 1 buck - more number means more valuable currency
+Value is how much uBuck you can buy for 1 buck - more number means more valuable currency
                        "date": decimal
                     -name
                     -totalCurrency :decimal